-Basha’s is one of the oldest and most trusted names on the Nowra retail scene with four generations of the Basha family having serviced the local area since 1902.
+Basha’s is one of the oldest and most trusted names on the Nowra retail scene with four generations of the Basha family having serviced the local area.

 The business, now known as Basha’s Floors & Blinds Pty Ltd, is currently run by Joe and Sabine Basha but was originally founded by Joe’s great-grandfather Thomas Basha.